WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Eventually, they all decided to get inside the house after discovering it is unlocked, drink some of the booze while one of them wonders of their chances of surviving by comparing themselves with horror movie characters. (oh, so self-aware~!)
-Making sure those chances will not happen, nice dude decided to get out and find help, leaving his bicker soon-to-be-doctor girlfriend, a dude with a broken leg, his bimbo girlfriend, and another girl that' I'm sure is there just for bodycount.
+Making sure those chances will not happen, nice dude decided to get out and find help, leaving his bitter soon-to-be-doctor girlfriend, a dude with a broken leg, said broken leg dude's bimbo girlfriend, and another girl that' I'm sure is there just for bodycount.

 Now, he did find his way out of the swamp and into the welcoming neons of a bar in (get this) West Craven street, managing to borrow a phone from one of the slutty wives drinking there, but instead of calling the cops, he called his cousin "Troit" instead.

 Look, see, if our supposed "hero" is this dumb, then what about the rest of the characters back at the house, you say?
-Well, all I could say is it wouldn't matter coz they'll all be dead: one gets bathing only to get hacked with an axe by Kane Hodder's character "Grawsome Crutal", which was a pretty cool looking killer if only he lasted longer than 5 minutes fighting one of our supposed heroes.
-The others got burned alive, stripped naked before being thrown through a window (yeouch), or smashed by a car flipped by what appears to be an army of albino men with markings carved on their bodies.
+Well, all I could say is it wouldn't matter coz they'll all be dead: one gets bathing only to get hacked with an axe by Kane Hodder's character "Grawsome Crutal" (which was a pretty cool looking killer if only he lasted longer than 5 minutes fighting one of our protasgonists), another gets burned alive, another got stripped naked before being thrown through a window (yeouch), and another gets crushed by a car flipped by what appears to be an army of albino men with markings carved on their bodies.